 Law Students

-• All law students seeking accommodations will register with the CDR using the ‘Registration Form’.
+• All law students seeking accommodations will register with CDR using the ‘Registration Form’.

 • This registration form includes a self-assessment that will help us explore student learning experiences and can take up to 30 minutes to complete.